Egypt sentences 43, including Americans, in NGO case

 CAIRO An Egyptian court gave jail terms to 43 Americans, Europeans, Egyptians and other Arabs on Tuesday in a case against democracy promotion groups that plunged U.S.-Egyptian ties into their worst crisis in decades.

-The court ordered the closure of the non-governmental organizations (NGOs) involved in the case, including the U.S.-based International Republican Institute (IRI), National Democratic Institute (NDI) and Freedom House.
+The court ordered the closure of the non-governmental organisations (NGOs) involved in the case, including the U.S.-based International Republican Institute (IRI), National Democratic Institute (NDI) and Freedom House.

 The Egyptian investigation focused on charges that the groups were operating without necessary approvals and had received funds from abroad illegally.
 Eleven Egyptians who faced lesser charges were handed one-year suspended sentences.